 - 2. Ulfwerener.
 Unlike usual infantry troops, the Ulfwerener are based facing the short edge in the same way as cavalry.
 In addition they receive an additional +1 Attack modifier when they charge an enemy in the open in the same way as monsters and chariots and have an ability to pursue cavalry and chariots troop types.
 The Ulfwerener stands can never support or being supported at all.
-Because of their rather bestial nature, only characters with the Were Kin Character upgrade may join units of Ulfwerener and they cannot be brigaded with any units apart from other Ulfwerener.
+Because of their rather bestial nature, only characters with the Were Kin Character upgrade may join units of Ulfwerener.
 Ulfwerener units can not take any magic items. - 3.
 Storm Giant.
 The Norse Storm Giant is a common Giant from Orc army list with standard Giant's blunder rules described in 'Giant Goes Wild' chart. - 4.
 War Mammoth.
 The Norse War Mammoth is a huge creature used by the Norsemen on the battlefield, especially against fortified opponents where its ability to swipe troops off the ramparts with its trunk is most useful.